privaci/privaci.github.io/_posts/2017-01-19-7th-ci_sympoisum.md

 ---
 layout: event
 header: no
-title: "2025: The 7th Annual Symposium on Applications Of Contextual Integrity, New Jersey"
+title: "2025: The 7th Annual PrivaCI Symposium, Brussels"
 teaser: "The aim is to bring people together to present, discuss and share ideas based on ongoing and completed projects drawing on CI as their underlying conception of privacy."
 categories:
     - Event
     # sidebar: right